jklaiho/PullToRefresh/README.markdown

 method.
 Failure to do this will raise an exception when scrolling the table view.

-5. If your view controller subclass implements any of the following UIScrollViewDelegate methods:
+5. If your view controller subclass implements any of the following UIScrollViewDelegate methods, be sure to call `[super nameOfMethod]` in your implementations:
   * `-scrollViewDidBeginDragging:`
   * `-scrollViewDidScroll:`
   * `-scrollViewDidEndDragging:`

-  ... be sure to call `[super nameOfMethod]` in your implementations.

 6. Implement the actual refresh functionality by overriding the `-refresh:` method.